apache/incubator-uniffle/README.md

 Note: To support dynamic allocation, the patch(which is included in client-spark/patch folder) should be applied to Spark

 ## Supported MapReduce Version
-Currently supports Hadoop 2.8.5's MapReduce framework.
+Currently supports the MapReduce framework of Hadoop 2.8.5

 ## Building Uniffle
 > note: currently Uniffle requires JDK 1.8 to build, adding later JDK support is on our roadmap.